The Commitment: Don Alex's Story

 Speech Pathologist Gloria Vilches speaks with families about the importance of comprehensive cleft care

 “There are many reasons why they [people who need surgery] don’t come to the centre — one of the biggest barriers is the financial one: the costs for transportation, the salary they stop receiving from the moment they leave … and they need to find someone to take care of the other children staying at home.
 Other barriers could be that the roads are not always in good shape, especially during the rainy season.
 Many patients come from rural areas and they need up to two or three days to come to Tegucigalpa,” explains Yanuario García, project manager of the Acompañando Sonrisas pilot program, which is a solution to the patient recruiting problem they are facing.
-The program is inspired by the work Don Alex is doing in Honduras.
+The programme is inspired by the work Don Alex is doing in Honduras.

 Seven parents of former Operation Smile patients were selected to participate in a series of training sessions to become the first patient advocates for the Acompañando Sonrisas program; they will receive training during the international medical mission in Tegucigalpa.
-Don Alex is also taking part of the training, serving as an inspiration to the others in this group.
+Don Alex is also taking part to the training, serving as an inspiration to the others in this group.
 The Patient Advocates come from different parts of the country and the expectations for what they will be able to achieve are high: “They will work as a link between the centre in Tegucigalpa and their communities.
 They will be in charge of sharing information, facilitating transportation and giving instructions for the follow up,” says García.
 “We don’t want the patients to just have the surgery; we want them to have the whole treatment, to come for check-ups, to come for speech therapy — to receive all the benefits Operation Smile can offer.”

 Alex and other parents of patients take part in a Patient Advocate training session